-Antidepressants are effective for treating mental health conditions, but they can affect body weight.
-Although most antidepressants can cause weight gain, a few may lead to weight loss.
+Antidepressants treat mental health conditions but can affect body weight.
+Although most can cause weight gain, a few antidepressants, including fluoxetine and duloxetine, may decrease appetite and lead to temporary weight loss.

 Serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) are second-generation antidepressants.
 They generally have